okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-additional-limits/index.md

 For concurrent rate limits, traffic is measured in three different areas.
 Counts in one area aren't included in counts for the other two:

 * For agent traffic, Okta has set the limit based on typical org use.
 This limit varies from agent to agent.
-* For Office 365 traffic, the limit is 75 concurrent transactions per org.
+* For Microsoft Office 365 traffic, the limit is 75 concurrent transactions per org.
 * For all other traffic, including API requests, the limit is described in the following table.

 | Developer (free)  | Developer (paid)  | One App  | Enterprise  | Workforce identity  |